@Arg with @Key

 Invalid Usage

-output: /calculate <first-calculate-key> <second-calculate-key>
+output: /calculate <first-calculate-key> <second-calculate-key>How to register?

 // YourPlugin.java